reykjavikcity/webtools/README.md

 Wraps an async function with a simple, robust caching layer.
 Returns a function with the same signature as `fn`, but with caching applied.

-The caching strategy is simple.
-If `fn` resolves to an error result, the error is cached for a short time (default: `30s`) to avoid hammering the underlying function, and a stale (last successful) result is returned if available.
-The error result is only while waiting for the issue to be resolved.
-Return stale (last successful) result while throttling.
+Successful results are cached for `ttlMs`, while error results are throttled (default: `30s`) to avoid hammering the underlying function, and return a stale (last successful) result if available and `returnStale` is not explicitly set to `false`.

-- No max size or eviction strategy—intended for caching a small, clearly bounded number of different cache "keys" (e.g. per language).
+It has no max size or eviction strategy and is only intended for caching a small, clearly bounded number of different cache "keys" (e.g. one result per language).

 **Options:**